 90-year-old Albert Henderson of Clovis, CA appears on episode #419 of Hometown Heroes, debuting May 14, 2016.
 A survivor of the USS Bismarck Sea (CVE-95), the last American carrier to sink in World War II, he’ll explain how he came to be known as “The Naked Cook.”

 Born in Salt Lake City, Utah, Albert Henderson’s childhood was an uncertain one, as his mother died when he was two years old.
 For two years, Albert lived with his aunt in Kansas before he moved in with his grandmother in Salt Lake City, and then moved back to California with his father, during a time which he describes as a “whirlwind of hurts, wants and disappointment.”
-Due to the severity of the Great Depression, the Henderson family had to take advantage of every opportunity to put food on their table, performing odd jobs, selling anything possible, and even moving temporarily to find work elsewhere.
+Due to the severity of the Great Depression, the Henderson family had to take advantage of every opportunity to put food on their table mostly when there was an opportunity of using the best electric grill, performing odd jobs, selling anything possible, and even moving temporarily to find work elsewhere.
 Albert’s family’s needs would eventually force him to quit high school so he could work full time.

 From a young age, Henderson had always been interested in naval service, and his uncle attempted to convince him to join.
 On Hometown Heroes, you’ll hear how Albert heard of the Japanese attack at Pearl Harbor.
 This event influenced Henderson’s life, as his Japanese classmates were all taken away to internment camps.
 “We hated that because they were all our friends.
 We grew up with them.
 We couldn’t figure out why they were doing that,” Henderson remembers.
 Although Albert wanted to go to school to become a service station operator, his father used his son’s funds to start a business in Phoenix.
 When Albert went to see his father, he found the building abandoned.
 Shortly after, he joined the Navy at the age of 17.